-Table \ref{tab:warmstart} reports the elapsed time when using flat start and the elapsed time ratio for the warm-start approaches (i.e., ratio of the elapsed time of the warm-start method to that of the flat start).
+Table \ref{tab:warmstart} reports the elapsed times and the corresponding speed-up ratio for the warm-start approaches.
 The first key observation is that it is critical to use both primal and dual warm-starts: only using the primal predictions is not effective in reducing the computation times of {\sc Ipopt}.
 This is not too surprising given the implementation of interior-point methods.
-Primal-dual warm-starts however may produce significant benefits.
+Primal-dual warm-starts however produce significant benefits.
 WS:\compact(P+D) produces the best results for all test cases.
-In particular, it yields a speed-up of $5.3$ (which corresponds to the elapsed time ratio of $0.1877$) for \texttt{6515\_rte}, which is based on the French transmission system.
-This is significant given the realism of this test case and highlights the potential of the combination of \CL{} and optimization to deploy AC-OPF in real operations.
-Observe also that WS:\compact(P+D) strongly dominates the other approaches.
-In particular, note the scalability issues of {WS:\sc CONVL-Small(Large)(P+D)}: as the test cases become larger, its benefits typically decrease substantially.
+In particular, it yields a speed-up of $15.26$\texttimes{} for \texttt{6515\_rte}. \tb{ Also, even for the realistic French system (\texttt{France\_2018}), WS:\compact(P+D) gives a speed-up of $4.84$\texttimes{}.} This is significant given the realism of this test case and highlights the potential of the combination of \CL{} and optimization to deploy AC-OPF in real operations.
+Observe also that WS:\compact(P+D) strongly dominates the other approaches, including its (WS:{\sc Plain-Small(P+D)} counterpart.
 This was anticipated by its prediction errors reported earlier.
 Figure \ref{fig:warmstart} depicts these results visually: it plots the number of AC-OPF instances solved over time by the various warm-starting methods.
 The plot clearly demonstrates the benefits of \CL{} for predicting both primal and dual solutions.